perusiongreg/end-point-blog/2025/07/diy-or-call-a-pro.md

 ## Need help evaluating your eCommerce development path?

-I’ve helped business owners like you balance time, cost, and complexity in eCommerce builds.
+End Point helps business owners like you balance time, cost, and complexity in eCommerce builds.
 **[Contact me for a quick consultation or send your current project for review.]**